Sunnepah/pds-service/README.md

 #### - Bootstrapped with [Dropwizard](https://github.com/dropwizard/dropwizard) + [satellizer](https://github.com/sahat/satellizer) (A token-based authentication module for [AngularJS](http://angularjs.org/)) sample project.

-How to start the Savewithme application
+How to start the Pdsservice application
 ---

 1. Run `mvn clean install` to build your application
 1. Run `cp example-config.yml config.yml` - Modify the configuration for your environment.
-1. Start application with `java -jar target/Savewithme-1.0-SNAPSHOT.jar server config.yml`
+1. Start application with `java -jar target/pdsservice-1.0-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:3002`

 Health Check